suryajefferson/Python-Job-Analysis-Project/README.md

 - in the usa, there are some extreme salaries for data scientists where earnings exceed $900k, and in india, there are extreme salaries for data analysts where earnings exceed $600k.
 ## 7
 ### What are the best skills to learn for data jobs in India that are both in high demand and well-paying?
-- analyzes and visualizes the relationship between skill appearance frequency and median salary for the top four job titles in India.
-It aims to identify and display which skills are most beneficial to learn for these job roles based on their appearance frequency and associated median salary.
+- analyzing and visualizing the relationship between skill appearance frequency and median salary for the top four job titles in India. aiming to identify and display which skills are most beneficial to learn for these job roles based on their appearance frequency and associated median salary.

 [**Click Here for Line to Line Approach**](/Project/7%20Skill%20Value%20Analysis%20for%20Leading%20Data%20Roles%20in%20India.ipynb)
 ### Methodology